reubenharry/website/content/blog/irony.md

 	have people think: oh, that's the right idea about irony explain academic ideas clearly

+I want to write about an analysis of how sarcasm works in language that I'm excited about
+	this paper

-viewed naively, communication transmits knowledge about the state of the world from one party to another
+Viewed naively, communication transmits knowledge about the state of the world from one party to another.
-	you know foo...

 This seems at least partly right in some broad sense, but natural language has a lot of distinctive quirks

-	A flagship example of such a quirk is sarcasm (or verbal irony, to use a term that encompasses slightly more), as in examples refs
+A flagship example of such a quirk is sarcasm (or verbal irony, to use a term that encompasses slightly more), as in any of the following:

-Why say something untrue?
-What does it communicate that saying a true thing would not?

-Here's an intuition.
+Some obvious questions.
+Why say something misleading?
+If saying that misleading thing just means the opposite of that misleading thing, why not just say the opposite?

+Here's the answer we offer in the paper, in a nutshell:

 Thinking about (ref) gives an intuition: